You want smart political talk without the meltdowns?

 My wife is a public school teacher to go teach kids, to go teach them reading, writing, math.

-Um they don't go in there to teach critical race theory and uh all the other things that the the teachers' unions are pushing on to them.
+They don't go in there to teach critical race theory and all the other things that the teachers' unions are pushing onto them.

 Teachers' unions today are not trying to create the next generation of workers.

-They're trying to create the next generation of liberal voters that will go out and ensure that uh live liberals will continue to win at the highest level, and they'll and they'll continue to fund them uh off the backs of teachers that they're taking about eleven hundred dollars a year from every single year.
+They're trying to create the next generation of liberal voters that will go out and ensure that liberals will continue to win at the highest level and they'll continue to fund them off the backs of teachers that they're taking about $1,100 a year from every single year.

-So the she's the president of the American Federation of Teachers Union, um, and that very union adopted a resolution saying that they stand with Planned Parenthood and and millions who depend on its health care services for safe abortions.
+And that very union adopted a resolution saying that they stand with Planned Parenthood and millions who depend on its health care services for safe abortions.

-Uh she described her union as a beacon of hope on climate change and the fight for environmental justice.
+She described her union as a beacon of hope on climate change in the fight for environmental justice.

 Much of the leadership is coming from students and their teachers could not be more proud.

-Uh, she threatened to boycott uh Walmart, vowing that unless Walmart stops selling guns and supporting candidates opposed to curtailing second amendment rights, teachers and students should reconsider doing their back to school shopping at their stores.
+She threatened to boycott Walmart, vowing that unless Walmart stopped selling guns and supporting candidates opposed to curtailing Second Amendment rights, teachers and students should reconsider doing their back-to-school shopping at their stores.

-Um saying American Jews are now part of uh the ownership class, whatever that means.
+She's even used her position to spew very controversial remarks, one saying American Jews are now part of the ownership class, whatever that means.

-Own those in the ownership class now want to take that ladder of opportunity away from those who don't have it.
+Those in the ownership class now want to take that ladder of opportunity away from those that don't have it.

 That got a lot of eyebrows raised.